 The Charitable Infirmary on Inns Quay was situated at the corner of Arch-lane, and about four doors above Mass-lane (now Chancery Place).
 The founding of the Charitable Infirmary marked the beginning of what might be described as the age of the voluntary hospital.
 Dr. Steevens’ Hospital opened in 1733.
 Mercer’s Hospital in 1734, the Rotunda Lying-In Hospital in 1745, the Meath Hospital and St. Patrick’s Hospital in 1753 and Sir Patrick Dun’s Hospital in 1792.
 St. Patrick’s Hospital was founded with a legacy of ten thousand pounds bequeathed by Jonathan Swift, Dean of St. Patrick’s Cathedral.

-In acknowledging the important contribution of the voluntary hospitals to the city, the altruism of Dublin's medical families should not be allowed to pass unforgotten.
-The denizens of the capital owe much to those six surgeons who began it all with the Charitable Infirmary, to Dr. Richard Steevens and his devoted sister, to Mary, daughter of Dr. George Mercer, to Bartholomew Mosse, the founder of the Rotunda, the first maternity hospital in these islands, and to Sir Patrick Dun, whose hospital has just closed its doors.
+In acknowledging the important contribution of the voluntary hospitals to the city, the altruism of Dublin’s medical families should not be allowed to pass unforgotten.
+The denizens of the capital owe much to those six surgeons who began it all with the Charitable Infirmary, to Dr. Richard Steevens and his devoted sister, to Mary, daughter of Dr. George Mercer, to Bartholomew Mosse, the founder of the Rotunda, the first maternity hospital in these islands, and to Sir Patrick Dun, whose hospital closed in 1986.
 All of these voluntary hospitals were funded by public subscription and monies raised at charities.
 The surgeons and physicians gave of their time without charge.
 Though the voluntary nature of these hospitals has altered considerably over the years, the ethos of the voluntary hospital movement has survived to the present and we are sadly now witnessing the end of this era, which has served our city so well for nearly three hundred years.

 The Hospital on Inns Quay seems to have gone from strength to strength.
 Having been founded by surgeons, the emphasis in the hospital until comparatively recently, remained surgical.